-7.3 Grounds for Authorisation - the 'necessary & proportionate' test a) that a provisional authorisation is necessary and b) the provisionally authorised investigation is proportionate to what is sought to be achieved by carrying it out.
+8.3 Grounds for Authorisation - the 'necessary & proportionate' test a) that a provisional authorisation is necessary and b) the provisionally authorised investigation is proportionate to what is sought to be achieved by carrying it out.

-An Authorising Officer has a number of obligations within the provisions of the Act, which must be met before carrying out any form of surveillance.
+An Authorising Officer has a number of obligations within the provisions of the Act, which must be met before authorising out any form of surveillance.

-An Authorising Officer shall not grant a provisional authorisation for the carrying out of directed surveillance, or for the use of a source or for the obtaining or disclosing of communications data unless he believes:
+An Authorising Officer shall not grant a provisional authorisation for the carrying out of directed surveillance, or for the use of a source unless he believes: